-A fresh and easy cucumber salad recipe with a simple, sweet and tangy dressing made with cider vinegar, a little sugar and Dijon-style mustard.
+A fresh and easy cucumber salad recipe with a simple, sweet, and tangy dressing made of cider vinegar, a little sugar and Dijon-style mustard.
 Jump to the Cucumber Salad Recipe now or read on to see how we make it.

 This is a very simple salad — only 15 minutes hands-on time.

 You May Also Like this Lemony Chicken Breast Recipe with Feta and Cucumber Salad – it is very quick to make and is perfect for weeknight meals.

 The key to this cucumber salad recipe is salting the cucumbers …

 You see, cucumbers are made up of lots of water.
 By salting them, we draw out some of that excess water before tossing with the dressing.
 This way, the dressing is flavorful, not watered down.

 Another win with salting cucumbers is the flavor you achieve — salting makes cucumbers taste more “cucumbery.”

 The salting process takes about 30 minutes and is so worth it.

 We like the cucumbers thinly sliced.
 You have two choices when slicing — use a sharp knife or use a mandoline slicer.
 If you have it, the mandoline really does wonders with making things go quickly.

 One tip: If you’re using a mandoline, buy yourself a kevlar glove.
 Some slicers come with an awkward attachment that’s supposed to hold whatever you’re slicing so you don’t have to.
 We’ve never really had much success with it, so we throw that part away and just use the glove, which protects your hand from being injured.